 While the support heroes are the trusty sidekicks, quietly healing the hero’s wounds and clearing out the pesky gremlins standing in the hero’s way.

 In this adventure, you’re the hero.

 And I’m your support sidekick.
 Your Yoda.
 Your arty BFF.
 And your fairy freaking artmother.

-I’ll do all the work and figure out all the tech (after five years, I know what I’m doing) and clear the path to make sure that getting arty and getting messy is easy for you.
+I’ll do all the work and figure out all the tech (after eight years, I know what I’m doing) and clear the path to make sure that getting arty and getting messy is easy for you.

 I will support character you all the way to the end of the quest.